-With summer just around the corner, I make a few adjustments in my home bar routine, gravitating towards lighter, more refreshing drinks made tall with the addition of sparkling water.
+I recently made a few adjustments in my home bar routine, gravitating towards lighter, more refreshing drinks made tall with the addition of sparkling water.
 Sometimes, that means mixing a classic mojito; others, a glug of Campari or Cocchi Americano with seltzer.
 Often, though, I want some flavor in my soda — which is when I reach for spicy, not-too-sweet ginger beer, liberally pouring the fizzy stuff into a few fingers of bourbon.
-Or mixing it with dark rum and plenty of fresh lime juice for a killer Dark 'n Stormy.
+Or mixing it with dark rum and plenty of fresh lime juice for a killer Dark ‘n Stormy.

 Related: How To Make A Dark ‘n Stormy